 Doesn’t really matter because we will write it anyway later.
 This is the main method but we will also kind of pass the attributes set if I’m not wrong.
 We will create a global variable of paint in which will be called mPaint.
 For that we go and say private Paint.
 We have to import this.
 This class will enable us to draw.
 So private Paint mPaint.
 We created the paint object.

 Since we want to draw something, we will do the following so we’ll say mPaint.setAntiAlias, we will set this to true to enable anti-aliasing.
 Great.
-We will set dither to true.
-To do that we’re going to say mPaint.setDither to true.
+We will set the dither to True.
+To do that we’re going to say mPaint.setDither to True.
 This is basically a small setting that we have to set in order for the app to draw.
-It isn’t really important to go in deep for every one of this so we’ll continue right now. mPaint.setColor and we will we will set this to black maybe.
-So this is the kind of the color we are drawing with.
+It isn’t really important to go deep for every one of this so we’ll continue right now. mPaint.setColor and we might set this to black so this is the kind of color we are drawing with.
 We’re going to say Color.BLACK.
 You want to set that as default.
 As simple as that.

 We’re going to set the style of mPaint, so I’m going to say mPaint.setStyle, and as a style we will pass Paint.Style.Stroke.
 Because we will be drawing.
-Now, we will set the strong stroke style maybe.
-So mPaint.setStrokeJoin, and here what we will do will be Paint.Join.ROUND.
-Because we want kind of rounded endings as we draw.
+Now, maybe we will set a strong stroke style.
+So mPaint.setStrokeJoin, and here’s what we will do, it will be Paint.Join.ROUND.
+We want kind of rounded endings as we draw.
 We also set the stroke cap which is again just aesthetic changes that are not that important.
 So, setStrokeCap(Paint.cap.ROUND).
-We’ve done this and now we’re going to say the mode.
-The extra mode which we won’t use that match so we can set it to null. mPaint .setXfermode mode will be set to null right now.
-The last one will be set to alpha. mPaint.setAlpha we will set that to 0XFF to make it able to see what we’re doing.
+We’ve done this and now we’re going to talk about the mode.
+There is an extra mode in which we won’t use that match so we can set it to null. mPaint .setXfermode mode will be set to null right now.
+The last one will be set to alpha. mPaint.setAlpha we will set that to 0XFF to make it possible to see what we’re doing.
 That’s it for the constructor method.

-That’s the kind of main method but we want also to create an initialization method in which we will pass the size of the user of the device screen.
+That’s the kind of main method but we also want to create an initialization method in which we will pass the size of the user of the device screen.
 We have to know which size we will be drawing into.
-So you’re going to say public void.
+So you’re going to talk about the public void.
 Of course, we will have to call this from our main activity class.
-We will call init and we will pass the display metrics we get which are the screen is size.
+We will call init and we will pass the display metrics we get which are the screen sizes.
 Display metrics metrics and we will pass this stuff right here.

-Right now we have our kind of paint view.
+Right now we have our kind of Paint view.
 We’ll still have to implement some more stuff but it’s extending the view.
-In order for us to complete this design we will go to our activity_main.xml file right here, and we will actually get the view from code.
+In order for us to complete this design we will go to our activity_main.xml file right here, and we will get the view from the code.
 The view that we created in this place right here and specify it as xml.
 How can we do this?
-Well, we will basically set this inside the frame layout in order for us to later be flexible for us to change some stuff.
-We create a frame layout.
-We will set the width to match parent.
-The height to 0 DP.
+Well, we will basically set this inside the frame layout in order for us to later be flexible for us to change stuff.
+We created a frame layout.
+We will set the width to match the parent.
+Height to 0 DP.
 We want to create two views with two different weights in order for us to simplify our life.
-So we want in this case to make the paint view show the 90% of the screen.
-At the bottom we will have a bar which will use the 10% maybe.
+In this case, we want to make the paint view show 90% of the screen.
+At the bottom we will have a bar that will use the 10% maybe.
 We can change this later.
 It’s not that important.

-We’re going to set this weight to nine which will represent the 90% for us, and inside this frame layout we will actually specify our paint view which we access it as com.example.drawing app.PaintView.
-The width of this paint view will be match parent and the height will also be match parent.
+We’re going to set this weight to nine which will represent 90% for us, and inside this frame layout we will specify our paint view which we access as com.example.drawing app.PaintView.
+The width of this paint view will match the parent and the height will also match parent.

-In order for us to access this from code we have to assign it an ID, so you can say ID.
-Maybe we will set to this will be paintView.
-Now we have to created our paint view right here and we also will create the bottom bar I was just talking about.
-The bottom bar will be a linear layout the width will be match parent and the height will be 0 DP and the weight will be 1.
+In order for us to access this from the code we have to assign it an ID, so you can call it ID.
+We may set this to be a paintView.
+Now we have to create our paint view right here and we will also create the bottom bar I was just talking about.
+The bottom bar will be a linear layout the width will match parent and the height will be 0 DP and the weight will be 1.
 This is weight one and the other was weight 9, so this occupies 10% and the other 90%.
 Just a simple trick to avoid doing lots of code and all of that.
 We solve everything here.

 Now we can create some buttons right here.
 Maybe something that will enable us to change the colors of what we’re drawing with or something like that.
-May be to clear the current drawing but we will do that later.
-We’ll just leave it as it is and I will actually set this background to black.
+Maybe we can clear the current drawing but we will do that later.
+We’ll just leave it as it is and I will set this background to black.
 To create a black color for that we go under colors.xml file, and down here we’ll create a new black color.
 For that, I open and say color name will be black and here I will specify number sign followed by six zeros which is black in hexadecimal.

-I have the black color.
+I have a black color.
 I can now close this file and go to activity_main.xml and this background of this linear layout, I will set this to black.

-Maybe you have some sort of error right here so let’s check in logcat to see what’s going wrong with our application.
-Whenever something goes wrong we can go to logcat as I’m doing and finding the actual line of code that’s causing problems.
-Right here we have some error on our binary XML file.
+Maybe you have some sort of error right here so let’s check in the logcat to see what’s going wrong with our application.
+Whenever something goes wrong we can go to logcat as I’m doing and find the actual line of code that’s causing problems.
+Right here we have some errors in our binary XML file.
 That’s great because we haven’t finished writing this class and we are already using it right here.
-If we select this and comment this or delete for a moment, and run the app again, we will see that it is solved.
+If we select this and comment on this or delete it for a moment, and run the app again, we will see if it is solved.

-We have to keep in mind that before running the app we have to actually end right in this class.
-To write this class, we will continue to be in the init method.
+We have to keep in mind that before running the app we have to end right in this class.
+To write this class, we will continue to be using the init method.
 We will get the height and the width of the metrics we are passing right here.
 To do that, we’ve got to say int height will be set to metrics.heightPixels, but this will return the whole height of the device which we don’t really want.
-We want the 90% of the whole height of the device, so we multiply this with 0.9 in that way we get the 90%.
+We want 90% of the entire height of the device, so we can multiply this with 0.9 that way we can get the 90%.
 We will cast this to double.
 As you can see it says method cast it to double.
 Cast to int actually.
 From double to int.
-So if we cast it to int then everything works.
-W e also want to get the width.
+If we cast it to int then everything works.
+We also want to get that width.
 The width doesn’t change so we’re going to say int width.
-We’ll say metrics.widthPixels as you can see right here.
+We’ll say, the metrics.widthPixels as you can see right here.
 Now we have our height and our width which is great and we want to create our bitmap.